 Now place your “thankful” sign on your board.
 I chose to have mine right justified (set to the right of the board), but you can place yours wherever you like.

-Grab a blunt object, like the top of a marker or dull colored pencil to trace over the “thankful” text.
+Then, grab a blunt object, like the top of a marker or dull colored pencil to trace over the “thankful” text.
 Press hard to make sure you get the pastel to transfer to the wood.

 Now grab your hot glue gun, glue sticks, and rope.
 Working in small batches, apply a bead of hot glue over the transferred “thankful” text and press your rope into the glue, holding for a minute or two to let it cool.
 Just unwind the spool of rope as you go instead of cutting a piece so that you don’t run out of rope.
 Also, don’t worry if it doesn’t set right, you can always pull it up and do it again.
 Be careful of that hot glue and your fingers!